English Language BA (Hons) (with Foundation Year)

 Year One

 The first year introduces you to the major themes in the study of English Language.
 You will look at the way English has developed and changed over time, how it impacts on our everyday lives and how it is used in communication.
-To underpin your studies in these areas, you will learn how to describe the structures, sounds and meanings of English and be introduced to the writing and research skills that support your studies.
+To underpin your studies in these areas, you will learn how to describe the structures, sounds and meanings of English and be introduced to writing and research skills.
+You will have the opportunity to explore how language choice impacts on textual effects as well as examining the choices societies make in relation to supporting marginalised languages.

 Year Two